-The CD or DVD (optical) disc drive does not accept disc (mechanical failure)
+The optical drive does not accept CD or DVD disc (mechanical failure)

 - 1. Verify disc is not warped.

 - 2. Verify disc is properly seated in the carrier.

-- 3. Replace optical disc drive.
+- 3. Replace optical drive.

-The CD or DVD (optical) disc icon does not show up on the desktop, or a dialog box appears to initialize disc
+The disc icon does not show up on the desktop, or a dialog box appears to initialize disc

-- 1. Verify the correct type of disc is being used for the type of drive (a CD-ROM or CD-RW drive reads CD discs only; a DVD-ROM or Combo drive reads CD or DVD discs). - 2.
+- Verify the correct type of disc is being used. - 2.
 Try cleaning the disc.
-If it is dirty or scratched, it may not mount. - 3.
+It may not mount if dirty or scratched. - 3.
 Try a different disc. - 4.
 Reseat optical drive cable. - 5.
 Replace optical drive cable.
 (This is the same cable that attaches to the hard drive.) - 6.
 Replace optical drive.